vkochnev/ral/README.md

-# WIP: Register Access Library
+# WIP: Register Access Layer
 The intention of this library is to provide base layer for generated libraries for specific MCUs

 ## License